puppetlabs/puppet-docs/source/pe/3.1/orchestration_overview.markdown

 - [Configuring Orchestration](./orchestration_config.html)

 > **Note:** Sometimes, newly added nodes won't respond immediately to orchestration commands.
-These nodes will begin responding to orchestration commands about 30m after Puppet Enterprise is installed.
+These nodes will begin responding to orchestration commands about 30 minutes after Puppet Enterprise is installed.
 You can accelerate this by logging into the node and running `puppet agent --test` as an admin user.

 Orchestration Fundamentals
 -----